tldr-pages/tldr/pages/linux/swapon.md

 # swapon

 > Enable devices and files for swapping.
-> Note: `path/to/file` can either point to a regular file or a swap partition.
+> NOTE: `path/to/file` can either point to a regular file or a swap partition.
 > More information: <https://manned.org/swapon>.

 - Show swap information: